NASA-PDS/deep-archive/docs/source/usage/index.rst

 Overview
 --------

-This package provides one primary executable, ``pds-deep-archive`` that generates both and Archive Information Package (AIP) and a Submission Information Package (SIP).
+This package provides two primary executables, ``pds-deep-archive`` and ``pds-deep-registry-archive``, that generate both and Archive Information Package (AIP) and a Submission Information Package (SIP).
 The SIP is what is delivered by the PDS to the NASA Space Science Data Coordinated Archive (NSSDCA).
-For more information about the products produced, see the following references:
+For more information about the products produced, see the following
+references:

 •   OAIS Information - http://www.oais.info/
 •   AIP Information - https://www.iasa-web.org/tc04/archival-information-package-aip
 •   SIP Information - https://www.iasa-web.org/tc04/submission-information-package-sip

+You use ``pds-deep-archive`` for PDS data on your hard drive, network filesystem, etc.; you use ``pds-deep-registry-archive`` for PDS data in a PDS Registry.

 This package also comes with the two sub-components of ``pds-deep-archive`` that can be ran individually: